Last Updated 3 months by Emily Standley-Allard

 Next, you’ll need to create conversation.
 You may already be creating conversation topics, but are you replying?

 Again, there’s the white noise factor.
 If you’re posing questions, waiting for answers and reaping Likes, you’re one of the billions of similar entrepreneurs, small businesses and social impactors who’re doing the same.

 So, make it a point to engage people in the comments of your shared content.

 11 Ways to Use Hashtags on Instagram to Increase Followers

 6. Use Click-to-Tweet Features

 Next, you should make Tweeting your on-site content easy.
 Twitter can be quite useful.
 Incredibly useful, actually he-he…

 Create in-post quotes that are easily tweetable, making it super-easy for people to share your quotes to Twitter.
 Trust us, it takes out a lot of the legwork.

-Lucky for you, our WordPress social sharing plugin, Social Warfare, allows you to do exactly this.
+Lucky for you, a WordPress social sharing plugin like Social Warfare, allows you to do exactly this.

-Not only can you create tweetable quotes in your blog posts, you can customize what is shared when someone just hits the regular Tweet button.
+Not only can you create tweetable quotes in your blog posts, but you can also customize what is shared when someone just hits the regular Tweet button.